1.5m visitors expected at Malaysia's Batu Caves for Thaipusam

 The crowd greeting the Silver Chariot at one of the biggest #Thaipusam celebrations outside India. pic.twitter.com/oMTkwv8LPp— Sumisha Naidu (@SumishaCNA) February 8, 2017

-"Every year I come here to take blessing from Lord Murugan, and every year he makes my business (a) success," one devotee Channel NewsAsia spoke to on Thaipusam eve said.
+"Every year I come here to take blessing from Lord Murugan, and every year he makes my business (a) success," one devotee told Channel NewsAsia on the eve of Thaipusam.

 About 1.5 million people are expected to visit the Batu Caves to celebrate Thaipusam.
 (Photo: Derek Kok)